 About two weeks before test day, test coordinators should set up TA Interface user accounts for proctors so they can practice administering a test using the TA Interface Practice Site.
-AIR will email TA users a link to their account.
+Cambium Assessment, Inc.™ (CAI) will email TA Interface users a link to their account.

-Test tickets include the information students need to sign in to the CB Secure Browser and take the test.
+Test tickets include the information students need to sign in to the secure browser and take the test.
 They’ll also need this information during the preadministration session to access the student questionnaire.

 Before the preadministration session, on or before test day, coordinators should print students' tickets from TIDE and store them securely.

 Test coordinators have the option of creating student rosters in TIDE.
 Many schools use the roster feature to list which students are assigned to each testing room and to print test tickets by room.

 Test coordinators can make sure everything's progressing smoothly on test day without walking from room to room.
 Just use TIDE's session monitoring dashboard to check the progress of every live test session at your school.